What’s Happening with Bloomington’s Nature Resources

 Volunteer and District efforts combined to dramatically remove large amounts of buckthorn and invasive honeysuckle.
 We are at nearly 90% removal.

-Utilizing the input gained from the event, they are currently developing a spring planting plan for 70 new trees at KHS.
+Utilizing the input gained from the event, they developed a spring planting plan that resulted in 63 new trees planted at KHS.

 If you live near KHS and would be interested in assisting in summer tree watering, please let us know.
 Contact Us